Airtel, Views Channel join forces for youth-oriented contents - Vanguard News

 By Ayo Onikoyi

-The telecommunication company has been at the forefront of creative output and produces memorable and story-driven commercials to stimulate the minds of the populace and establish its role in the sector as creative and content-driven.
-Through the partnership, View Channel is expected to create more youth-oriented contents with the backing of the telecommunication company.
+The telecommunications company has been at the forefront of creative output and produces memorable and story-driven commercials to stimulate the minds of the populace and establish its role in the sector as creative and content-driven.
+Through the partnership, View Channel is expected to create more youth-oriented contents with the backing of the telecommunications company.

 Speaking on the partnership with Views Channel, Ibiyinka Dada, Digital Media Manager, Airtel Nigeria said, “We decided to partner with Views Channel because they have innovative and groundbreaking content, which runs in line with the goals of Airtel Nigeria.
 We have decided to take the leap with the channel to reach out to Millennials and Generation Z via pop culture valid content and series”